 If you want to make a passion project you need determination and passion to succeed.

-Do you have a screenplay that you have been working on and want to share it with the world?
+Do you have a screenplay that you have been working on and want to share with the world?
 Do you have a friend that has written an incredible script that only you can direct?
 Now is the time to get out there and start filming.

 Here are just a few things that you will need to make a great film, whether it is a short form or a long-form feature.

 What you need to do right at the start is throw the ego away and be able to roll with the punches.
-Every filmmaker, new or established, make mistakes.
+Every filmmaker, new or established, makes mistakes.
 It is all part of the process of filmmaking.

 If you are directing or producing a film project, show to your cast and crew positive and fun energy that everyone will feed off of.
-This goes a long way during the film making process, especially when things don’t go as planned.
+This goes a long way during the filmmaking process, especially when things don’t go as planned.